redstonerayyy/dotfiles/packages/arch-nice-packages.md

 # List of curated packages for arch-based Linux distributions

 An incomplete list of nice and useful programs and tools.
 Focused on software developement and automation.
 Sorted into different categories.
-Adding some in PR or Issues is possible.
+Adding some in PR or Issues is highly desirable.

 # Terminal Packages

 `alacritty zsh`

-# CLI Tools

-`git`

 # Software Developement

-`aur/visual-studio-code-bin`
+`git aur/visual-studio-code-bin`

 # Gaming